julio-cfa/julio-cfa.github.io/_programming/an-introduction-to-c-pointers.md

 In this code, pointers are central to dynamic memory management and execution flow. `VirtualAlloc()` returns a pointer (`buffer`) to the allocated executable region, which is used by `memcpy()` to copy shellcode bytes into it.
 This same pointer is passed as a parameter to `CreateThread()`, where it's received as `LPVOID` and cast back to `unsigned char *`.
 Finally, inside the thread, the pointer is reinterpreted as a function pointer (`void(*)()`) and called to execute the shellcode.
 Pointers enable flexible interpretation of memory addresses - as data buffers, function entry points, or parameters - allowing the code to allocate, populate, and invoke arbitrary instructions at runtime, which is the essence of a shellcode loader.

 ## Conclusion

+My intention with this blog post is to introduce the concept of pointers in C and then walk you through a couple of offensive security examples.
+This is generally how I learn best: first understanding the concept in a simplified way, and then seeing it applied to real-world cases.
+I am terrible at learning through abstractions and purely theoretical explanations.
+I **need** to see how something is used in practice before it really clicks.

 Pointers stop feeling mysterious once you reduce them to what they really are: variables that store memory addresses.
 From there, the rest is practice - learning when to take an address, when to dereference it, and how low-level code uses pointers to move through memory, share state, and call functionality dynamically.
 If you are interested in exploit development, malware analysis, or systems programming in general, getting comfortable with pointers is not optional; it is one of the core skills that makes the rest of the field much easier to understand.